srcole/my_mandarin_database/README.md

 # my_mandarin_database
-Code used to generate videos for the My Mandarin Database YouTube channel
+Code used to generate videos for the [MyMandarinDatabase YouTube channel](https://www.youtube.com/@mymandarindatabase).